SEFSC/IEA-GWEM-DataSynth/Ecospace-environmental-drivers/README-Make-monthly-ST-env-drivers-for-Ecospace.md

 The following README describes our work to query the relevant ST data, process it, and ultimately generate ST files for the Ecospoace USGWEM.

 ## A1 Get MODIS data from ERDDAP
 Downloads MODIS data from the [NOAA ERDAP server](https://coastwatch.pfeg.noaa.gov/erddap/index.html) and makes depth-integrated Chl-A data.
 Note that we also download ST maps for Cfl and POC, although they currently are not used in the USGWEM.
+The NOAA ERDDAP server (Environmental Research Division's Data Access Program) provides access to a wide range of oceanographic and environmental datasets.
+The server offers a convenient interface to search, access, and retrieve data using various query parameters.

 ### Environmental drivers
 - Depth-integrated Chlorophyll-A (ChlA)
 - Normalized carbon flourescense (Cfl)
 - Particulate organic carbon (POC)

-### Dependencies
-- curl
-- raster
-- rerddap

-### Data source
-The NOAA ERDDAP server (Environmental Research Division's Data Access Program) provides access to a wide range of oceanographic and environmental datasets.
-The server offers a convenient interface to search, access, and retrieve data using various query parameters.

 ### Code setup and usage
+1. Dependencies: `curl`, `raster`, `rerddap`
-1. Specifies the bounding box of the Gulf of Mexico (GOM) region and the directory where the MODIS data will be stored.
+2. Specifies the bounding box of the Gulf of Mexico (GOM) region and the directory where the MODIS data will be stored.
 The environmental variables of interest (Cfl, chla, POC) are defined in the `vars` vector.

 ### Process MODIS Data from NOAA ERDDAP Server
 1. Loop over each environmental variable to retrieve monthly and daily composite imagery from the NOAA ERDDAP server.
 This is done using the `rerddap` package in R, which provides an interface to access and retrieve data from the NOAA ERDDAP data portal.